hipCV Logo

 Relevant hard skills to include as per job description.

 Check and highlight the job specifications with a marker that you are concentrating on, then write your resume and integrate those hard skills.
 Everything relies on your field and your role.
-Note, recruiters are checking your resume regarding the work you apply for, so make your skills section at least relevant to prevent the dreaded reaction from them.
+Note, recruiters are checking your resume regarding the work you apply for, so make sure to showcase your skills in resume skills section at least that are relevant to avoid the negative reaction from them.

 Resume Hard skills and CV hard skills